Skip to main content

 Request flow

-1. First request: send exactly one of simple_filters, filters, parsed_query, or search_id, plus optional page_size and max_results.
+1. First request: send exactly one of simple_filters, filters, parsed_query, or search_id, plus optional page_size, max_results, and exclusions (exclude_entity_ids, exclude_list_ids).

 2. Next page request: send only {"cursor":"..."}.